andsmith/autoencoders/README.md

 ![Dataset size](assets/cluster_dataset.png)

-This example shows that, with clusters selected as above, there are 539 typefaces included, and the dataset will have:
+This example shows that, with the clusters selected, there are 539 typefaces included, and the dataset will have:
   * DS-S (dataset of selected chars): 2,156 images using the selected 4 characters "R, S, T, W"
   * DS-G (dataset of good chars): 27,489 images using the "Good" character set (51 characters)
   * DS-A (dataset of all chars): 50,666 images using all 94 characters.